9.5 Documentation, As-Builts, Closeout, and Records

 5. Review closeout for gaps before turnover.

-6. Keep records clear enough for a technician who was not on the original project.
+6. Keep records clear enough for a technician who never worked the original project.

 Test Your Knowledge